dolphindb/grafana-datasource-next/README.md

 #### 3.2 Subscribe to and visualize streaming tables in DolphinDB in real-time
 Requirements: DolphinDB server version not lower than 2.00.9 or 1.30.21
-1. Set the query type to `Streaming Table`.
+1. Set the query type to `Streaming`.
 2. Fill in the name of the streaming table to subscribe to.
 3. Click the Save button.
 4. Change the time range to `Last 5 minutes` (must include the current time, such as Last x hour/minutes/seconds, not a historical time range, otherwise no data will be visible).